harrywynnwill/sorting-it-out-kata/README.md

 *Learning JS 6 features and Mocha*

 taken from [codekata.com](http://codekata.com/kata/kata11-sorting-it-out/)

 [Mocha](https://mochajs.org/#installation)

+I've taken notes on sorting algorithms to be found [here](algorithm.md).
+I will be testing the various sorting algorithms for speed with 5, 7, 9 and 15 balls as per the kata!

+##Kata

 Just because we need to sort something doesn’t necessarily mean we need to use a conventional sorting algorithm.